 Tenure.
 The board generally strives to ensure that there is a mix of tenures among the directors, as the board values both the insight that long experience on our board brings and also the fresh perspective associated with newer board members.
 The board has concluded that arbitrary deadlines on board service, such as tenure limitations or a mandatory retirement age, do not promote its goal of achieving a mix of short- and long-tenured directors.
 Accordingly, we do not have a formal policy governing the tenure of the members of the board of directors, and in January 2022 the board elected to eliminate our mandatory retirement age for directors.
 Our nominating committee monitors the make-up of the board and directors' intentions about their continued board service to ensure that, if a director intends to retire or otherwise resign from the board, a suitable replacement can be identified in a timely manner.
-Further, as discussed below, the nominating committee may counsel the director on the need for improvement and/or determine to not re-nominate the director for election when his or her term expires.
+Further, as discussed below, the nominating committee annually assesses the performance of our directors.
+If a director's performance is found to need improvement or otherwise is lacking, the nominating committee may counsel the director on the need for improvement and/or determine to not re-nominate the director for election when his or her term expires.